pangduckwai/PiDisplay/README.md

 * Choose 'Yes'

 ### Install the luma.oled driver
+Well I'm not too sure about what is the point to install python-pip then remove it......
 * `sudo apt-get install python-pip libfreetype6-dev libjpeg-dev`
 * `sudo -H pip install --upgrade pip`
 * `sudo apt-get purge python-pip`